Alexkazmirchuk1/Tennis-Data-Analysis-Research/README.md

 # Dynamic Tennis Prediction Model

 ## Overview
 #### This project simulates a tennis match from start to end and assess at which points we can confidently forecast the result.
-We use data from the 2021 and 2023 Wimbledon Tournaments to inform and assess our model.
+We use data from the 2021 and 2023 Wimbledon Tournaments to train and evaluate our model.

 ---
 ![preview](ex.visual.png)